puredrinkology/website/content/recipes/mudslinger/index.md

   - item: "Add all contents to a large jug or punch bowl."
   - item: "Stir well!."
 glass: "Punch bowl"
-category: "punch"
+category: "cocktail"
 has_alcohol: true
-base_spirit:
+base_spirit: "bourbon"
-family: "highball"
+family: "punch"
 visual: "## LLM Prompt:Imagine a **Mudslinger** cocktail.
 It's a vibrant, layered concoction with a **rich orange hue** at the bottom, gradually transitioning to a **deep brown** towards the top.
 Describe the **texture** of the cocktail.
 Is it **smooth and silky** or **fizzy and bubbly**?
 Are there **distinct layers** visible, or does it blend into a **uniform color**?
 Finally, mention any **decorative elements** that could enhance the visual appeal.
 Would it be garnished with a **citrus wedge**, a **maraschino cherry**, or something more **unexpected**?
 Remember to capture the **essence** of the Mudslinger's **visual charm**, using descriptive language that evokes its **flavorful appearance**. "
 source: "thecocktaildb"
 ---